microsoft/onnxruntime/js/README.md

         It creates `onnxruntime.framework` in `build/iOS_framework/framework_out` directory.
 Create an archive file of `onnxruntime.framework` directory as follows and copy to `<ORT_ROOT>/js/react_native/local_pods` directory.

         ```sh
-        zip -r onnxruntime-mobile.zip onnxruntime.framework
+        zip -r onnxruntime-mobile-c.zip onnxruntime.framework
         ```

-    3. To verify, open iOS Simulator and run this command from `<ORT_ROOT>/js/react_native/ios`.
+    4. To verify, open iOS Simulator and run this command from `<ORT_ROOT>/js/react_native/ios`.
 Change a destination to specify a running iOS Simulator.

         ```sh
         pod install